 Our guide outlines 37 authentic Japanese foods and drinks that you can’t miss during your trip.
 For ease of use, we’ve separated the guide into six categories:

 We empathize with the temptation to only eat ramen and sushi when you travel to Japan for the first time.
 We love both of those dishes from Japan too.
 But you don’t want to miss out on dozens of other amazingly unique Japanese dishes.

 Traditional Japanese Food

-There’s no better place to start your Japanese food exploration than with traditional Japanese food.
+There’s no better place to start your Japanese food exploration than with traditional Japanese foods.
 These are the dishes with popularity that extends beyond Japan.

-We recommend starting with ramen (one of our personal Japanese food favorites).
-Then you should eat each of the following dishes on your Japan visit:
+As you consider foods to try in Japan, we recommend starting with ramen (one of our personal Japanese food favorites).
+Then you should eat each of the following dishes on your visit:

 The Japanese didn’t invent ramen.
 That credit goes to the Chinese who originally created wheat lamien noodles, ramen’s inspiration.
 The Japanese, however, get credit for perfecting ramen before sharing this comforting noodle soup with the world.